 The ‘push-pull’ system has been widely implemented in Kenya to reduce loss of maize to pests, leading to increase in yields and net income, and a concurrent reduction in the incidence of poverty.
-The system works by incorporating two different plant species into the agro-ecosystem, alongside the maize, in order to simultaneously deter and distract pests to reduce pest damage on maize.
-Napier grass (Pennisetum purpureum) is planted around the border of the field and attracts the stem-borer moth pests away from the maize crop, acting as the ‘pull’.
-In tandem, desmodium (Desmodium uncinatum) is planted within the maize crop between the rows and releases natural volatile chemicals that repel the pests, acting as the ‘push’.
+The system works by incorporating different native grasses and legume fodder species into the agro-ecosystem, alongside the maize, in order to simultaneously deter and distract pests to reduce pest damage on maize.
+Napier grass (Pennisetum purpureum) or Sudan grass (Sorghum vulgare) are planted around the border of the field and attract the stem-borer moth pests away from the maize crop, acting as a ‘pull’.
+In tandem, desmodiums (Desmodium uncinatum and Desmodium intortum ) are planted within the maize crop between the rows and release natural volatile chemicals that repel the pests, acting as the ‘push’.
 In addition to providing insect control, the push and pull plants can be fed to livestock.
 Moreover, desmodium is a legume and so fixes nitrogen from the air, increasing the nitrate content of the soil.
-Furthermore, it also releases chemicals from its roots which prevent germination of a parasitic weed.
-This push-pull system falls under the umbrella of companion planting, one of several agroecological techniques that harness nature to reduce external inputs and improve agricultural production.
+Furthermore, it also releases chemicals from its roots which prevent germination of the parasitic striga weed.
+Molasses grass (Melinis minutiflora) is also used as a “push” plant as it is key habitat to support large populations of parasitoid wasps which hunt the stem boring pests.